reframe-hpc/reframe/docs/running.rst

 """""""""""""""""""""""""""""""""

 The type of this handler is ``graylog`` and it logs performance data to a `Graylog <https://www.graylog.org/>`__ server.
-Graylog is distributed enterprise log management service.
+Graylog is a distributed enterprise log management service.
 An example configuration of such a handler is the following:

 .. code-block:: python